2020PB/police-brutality/reports/Virginia.md

 ### Man struck in face by explosive round | June 26th

-Footage shows a group of scattered protestors some distance from officers.
+Footage shows a group of scattered protesters some distance from officers.
 An explosive projectile explodes in a man's face.
 The filmer kneels next to the man, who can be heard saying, "That hit my face."

 tags: shoot, projectile, explosive, protester